AREZU INGLE is founder and CEO of New Lantern, a business innovation consulting firm that leverages the creative power of art and design.

 With a degree in arts history from the University of Nebraska, Scott brings a passion for the arts, design, and creativity to his work.
 His wife is a professional artist and oil painter, and has both a bachelor’s and master’s degree in fine arts.
 They reside in the Georgetown area of Washington DC, along with their three sons.

-TOM KLEIN is founder and CEO of
+TOM KLEIN is founder and Chairman of

 digital scientists, an Atlanta-based digital marketing firm.